Look like rivers of flowing veins.

 I would fly.
 I would bounce up to the stars and dance in mid air and score rhapsodic touchdowns of unending glory.
 I would be in the perfect body using the perfect mind and every utterance would be poetry and my soul would soar around the planet and every ounce of splendid youth would course through my body.

 Drunk.
 Blasted.
 Toasted.
-Shit faced.
+Shit-faced.
 Wasted.
 Smashed.
 Bombed.
 Stoned.
 Ripped.

 And the next day.
 The morning.
 Greeting the dawn with a “fglmshchx?”

 That awful pain residing in my head.
 Driving though and around and within and without my brain which as it was felt covered in syrupy sand.
 Hello guilt.
 How are you today?
 Hello depression, I guess you’ll be around for awhile.
-Hello weakness and lethargy and confusion and wander.
+Hello weakness and lethargy and confusion and wonder.
 And a great big hello to what-the-fuck-did-I-do-last-night.
 And who did I say what to and where and how much money did I spend and never again.
 At least never again that loss of self.
 Control always and forever.
 Changes are coming.
 Reform.
 You’ll see.
 Lesson learned.

 So I did feel a longing going down the liquor aisle.
 But I have now drank deeply from the cup of memories that I keep six packs and pint bottles and jugs of in my house and wherever I go.